grantkemp/IOS-Swift-Testing-Tutorial-and-Demo/README.md

 ## Objective:
 The A shared/group project dedicated to creating a simplistic set of exercises to teach the basics of IOS and Swift testing.

-##Please share feedback or ideas by raising issues.
+*Please share feedback or ideas by raising issues. *

+### Starting Lessons:

+*Section A: Starting Out*
+0. Hello World
+1. Simple Function
+2. String Calculator

+*Section B: Beginner*
+1.
+2.
+3.

+*Section C: Intermediate*

-##How to Contribute.
+##How to Contribute a lesson:
+**Pull requests, Lessons and Issues comments are welcome**
 - Review the existing layout for tests.
 - see if you can contribute a lesson or exercise.

+1. Add an Entry in the Lessons Plist.
+Make sure you put in a title and description
+2. Create a new Group in the relevant Lessons Section and start adding
+3. Contribute changes as a pull request!